logicly-au/pmhc-mds-user-documentation/docs/data-extract.rst

 PMHC (core)
 -----------

-If you would like to download a file that includes core data from the Primary Mental Health Care Minimum Data Set (PMHC MDS), select the dropdown option labelled **PMHC** in the current version specification.

-This downloads a file that is the core PMHC MDS data, which includes transitioned data from past extensions like `Wayback` (See `PMHC-MDS Data Specification <https://docs.pmhc-mds.com/projects/data-specification/en/latest/index.html#>`_).
+To download the core PMHC MDS data, select the "PMHC" option from the dropdown menu in the current version specification.
+This downloads a file in the current core PMHC MDS data specification.
+Information about the current core PMHC MDS data specification can be found at `PMHC-MDS Data Specification <https://docs.pmhc-mds.com/projects/data-specification/en/latest/index.html#>`_.

+This file will include all data added into the PMHC MDS under any previous core specification or extension specification, except for headspace.

+Where the data was transitioned from an extension to the core (e.g. Wayback and HeadtoHelp), the core and extension records will be contained in the file.

+Where the data was added using any other extension (e.g. National Suicide Prevention Trial) the core records will be contained in the file, but not the extension records.

-The resulting file can be uploaded.
+**The resulting file can be uploaded by either PHNs or Provider Organisations.**

 .. _data-extract-specification-headspace:

 headspace (PMHC extension)
 --------------------------

-If you would like to download a file that includes data from headspace extension, select the dropdown option labelled **headspace**in the current version specification.
-This downloads a file that is the data that has been updated from headspace headoffice hAPI system.
+To download only headspace data, select the "**headspace**" option from the dropdown menu in the current version specification.
+This downloads a file that contains only the data that has been uploaded from headspace’s hAPI system.
 (See `headspace Specification <https://docs.pmhc-mds.com/projects/data-specification-headspace/en/latest/index.html>`_).

-The resulting file cannot be uploaded.
-This is a download only format.
+**The resulting file can be uploaded by headspace Head Office.**

+**This is a download only format for all PHNs and Provider Organisations.**

 .. _data-extract-specification-survey:

 SURVEY (YES-PHN Results)
 ------------------------

-If you would like to download a file that includes data from the YES PHN Survey results, select the dropdown option labelled **SURVEY**in the current version specification.
-This downloads a file that is a combination of the YES-PHN data collected via invitations sent using the Online Measures Self Service System (OMSSS) and YES-PHN data collected outside of OMSSS uploaded using the PMHC MDS Survey Specification.
+To download data from the YES PHN Survey results, select the "SURVEY" option from the dropdown menu in the current version specification.
+This downloads a file that contains a combination of the YES-PHN data collected via invitations sent using the Online Measures Self Service System (OMSSS) and YES-PHN data collected outside of OMSSS uploaded using the PMHC MDS Survey Specification.
 (See `YES Invitation Data Specification <https://docs.pmhc-mds.com/projects/data-specification-yes-invitation/en/v1/>`_ and `Survey Specification <https://docs.pmhc-mds.com/projects/data-specification-survey/en/v1/>`_).

-The data is extracted in the `Survey Specification <https://docs.pmhc-mds.com/projects/data-specification-survey/en/v1/>`_ format and can therefore be reuploaded.
+The data in some fields will be suppressed in this data extract to avoid spilling any potentially identifying information.
+These are outlined in the data specification documentation in the relevant definition fields.

+**Re-upload of the extracted file is not advised due to the suppressed data.**

 .. _data-extract-all-specifications: